MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

 ## Set up CI pipeline

-Now that you have stored the necessary credentials for accessing your Azure Databricks workspace from GitHub, you will create a workflow to automate data ingestion, which will trigger every time the repository's main branch is updated.
+Now that you have stored the necessary credentials for accessing your Azure Databricks workspace from GitHub, you will create a workflow to automate data ingestion.
+It will deploy whenever the repository's main branch has a commit pushed or a pull request merged.
+This workflow will ensure that the data source used in the Azure Databricks workspace is always up to date.

 1. In your repository page, select the **Actions** tab.